Published on:

 New Law Eliminates All Deadlines For Child Sex Abuse Lawsuits In Maryland

 In October 2023, a new law called the Maryland Child Victims Act (“CVA”) took effect.
-The CVA completely eliminating any and all statute of limitations and other legal deadlines on how long a victim could wait before filing a lawsuit based on child sexual abuse.
+The CVA completely eliminates any and all statute of limitations and other legal deadlines on how long a victim could wait before filing a lawsuit based on child sexual abuse.
 Under the new CVA, victims of child sex abuse can file civil lawsuits regardless of how many years have passed since the abuse occurred.

 is once again legally eligible to bring a lawsuit.